“If everything seems to be in control, you’re not going fast enough.” – Mario Andretti, champion racing car driver

 - People will visit a Web site less often if it is slower than a close competitor by more than 250 milliseconds.
 For impatient web users, an eye blink is just too long to wait.

-Fortunately, testing and analytics help you to continually improve your site performance.
+Fortunately, A/B testing and analytics help you to continually improve your site performance.
 Within six months of deploying SiteSpect, Intuit Payroll accelerated its page load times by 35%, a very significant improvement.